nathansobo/hyperarchy/README.md

 ```

 Then follow the instructions (available via `brew info postgres`) to create the
 initial database and start the server.
-You'll need to edit `config/database.yml`
+You'll need to run `cp
-and change the username from "nathansobo" to your username or a valid account
+config/database.yml.example config/database.yml` and change the credentials for
-for your Postgres server.
-You can create a new Postgres user with the
+your Postgres server.
+You can create a new Postgres user with the `createuser`
-`createuser` command.
+command.

 ## Installing Ruby and Gems